 The collar fits perfectly if you are able to sleep your fingers easily.
 If you can’t get your fingers in the collar is too tight, and if you can fit more than three fingers under the collar, then the collar is too loose.

-4. Rolf Club 3D FLEA Flea Collar for Dogs
+3. Rolf Club 3D Flea Collar for Dogs

 The Rolf Club 3D Flea Collar is a fast-acting flea collar that kills flea 24-48 hours after application.
 It provides six months of protection against fleas, ticks, larvae, and mosquitoes.

-The collar is not entirely natural since it uses an insecticide called fipronil, which is proven to be effective against insect or swarm of pests.
-You may want to look for another flea collar in the list if your dog has an allergic reaction to insecticide.
+The collar is not entirely natural since it uses an insecticide called fipronil, which is proven to be effective against insects or a swarm of pests.
+You may want to look for another flea collar on the list if your dog has an allergic reaction to insecticide.

 This collar is odorless, non-greasy, easy to use, and water-resistant.
 You can choose three different sizes depending on the weight of your dog; for small dogs up to 22 lbs, for medium dogs up to 65 lbs, and for big dogs over 65 lbs.